open/close all folders

 Voiced by: taopywagonA letter envelope who is the town's self-proclaimed crier.
 He likes his own voice Oodle gave him in "An Ice Beginning" which fits in with his eccentricity and loudmouth tendencies.

 - No Indoor Voice: He speaks in a loud, blunt tone regardless of the situation and isn't afraid to speak his mind out.
+Even before having a voice, most of Envelope's subtitles were in capital letters (Which still remains true for his closed captions after receiving one).

 Voiced by: Robert JohnstonA frisbee disc notable for his extreme obsession with javelins.
 He likes showing off his skills which unfortunately accumulates to him throwing javelins willy-nilly and accidentally injuring others from the crossfire.